jColeChanged/jColeChanged.github.io/_posts/2021-04-23-notes-on-notes.md

 One is adapted for speed.
 The other is adapted for thinking well.
 We have to make tradeoffs along this time dimension because of limited mental bandwidth.
 As the name implies, the bullet journal is a system that is highly adapted to working quickly.
-As a result it works well as the component of a note taking system that acknowleges our time constraints.
+As a result it works well as the component of a note taking system that acknowledges our time constraints.

 Other good note taking and task handling strategies acknowledge this need as well.
 The mechanism by which many suggest doing this is a sort of note inbox.
 Quick notes